-If you want to get involved in Keene Cop Block be sure to contact us either through the website or the Facebook page.
+If you want to get involved in Keene Cop Block, reach out via a post to the Shire Forum.
 Below is from CopBlock.org and gives a general overview of what we do.
 Being a decentralized project means you don’t have to worry about waiting on us, if you want to go out and film the police there’s no reason you can’t.
 Below are helpful suggested guidelines to keep yourself safe.

 This document seeks to impart on the reader some best-practices to be effective and safe when Copblocking.
 It was created by Pete Eyre and Ademo Freeman (and thus does not speak for others involved at the decentralized CopBlock.org).

 Goal: Transparency, safeguard individual rights, outreach, erode violence-based monopoly

 Overview: Armed with cameras, communication and more, Copblockers proactively respond to and document police stops.

 Details: Set a time and place to meet-up with other Copblockers.
 Don’t waste your time in sparsely-populated part of town, instead, head to areas with heavy foot traffic or where police harassment is known to occur.